Abu Dhabi International Airport AUH

 AUH Airport is located 32 miles from the center of Abu Dhabi, the capital city of the United Arab Emirates (UAE).
 Three highways merge into E10 just before the airport approach: Highways 30, 2 and 8.

-With two very long runways, and an estimated 16 million passengers served yearly, Abu Dhabi International is hub for Etihad Airways, and is served by many other airlines, particularly Emirates, offering direct and connecting flights to all points of the globe.
+With two very long runway and 25.5 million passengers in 2016, Abu Dhabi International is hub for Etihad Airways, and is served by many other airlines, particularly Emirates, offering direct and connecting flights to all points of the globe.

 U.S. citizens, along with visa-waiver country citizens, will be issued a free visitor visa upon entry.